 What Is Business Storytelling?

-Stories have been part of humankind for thousands of years.
-Our ancestors used stories to pass along traditions, explain the world, and remember the past.
+Stories are part of the human experience and have been for eons.
+Our ancestors told stories to pass down traditions, explain the world, and remember the past.
 Those stories still exist, and that’s precisely the approach to take in business storytelling.

 Simply put, business storytelling is a content marketing strategy that uses a story structure.
 You can use it in many ways to drive positive benefits.
-Audiences aren’t getting a sales pitch.
-Instead, they enter a journey to solve their challenges.
-It can take many formats, from long-form content to videos to interactive content.
+These narratives aren’t a sales pitch.
+Rather, they provide a framework for buyers to see themselves and the journey before them.
+You can use business storytelling in many ways — blogs, long-form content, video, interactive content, and more.

-While facts and figures matter and are part of buying decisions, emotion is stronger.
-According to Harvard Business School professor Gerald Zaltman, 95 percent of purchase decisions are subconscious.
+While data matters and is part of decision-making, ultimately, people buy based on emotions.
+Harvard Business School professor Gerald Zaltman determined that 95 percent of purchase decisions are subconscious.

 Poet Maya Angelou said it best, “At the end of the day, people won’t remember what you said or did; they will remember how you made them feel.”

 So, what makes a story “great,” and what should it include?

 - They engage your audience and create feelings and connections.
 It draws them in, and they want to know what happens next.